1m1-github/AVM.jl/README.md

-this project will be developed as part of the larger project: https://github.com/1m1-github/1m1
+This project is WORK IN PROGRESS and is also being developed as part of the larger project: https://github.com/1m1-github/1m1

-# juliaTEAL

-Translate julia -> TEAL as follows:

-map julia function (or ir token) to TEAL opcode as early as possible

-`Expr` with `head == :call` => map to overwritten function

-# mapping
+# AVM.jl

-Opcodes
-julia

-TDD
+A compiler translating Julia into TEAL, the assembly language of the AVM (https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/)

-FairTreasury is 1st test for JuliaTEAL
+# 1st test case

-JuliaAVM+ is 1st test for JuliaTEAL
+FairTreasury is 1st test for AVM.jl using AVM+.jl

-(JuliaAVM+ arb prec decimal float elemtary functions)

-a function per opcode, with io

-end with array of bytes
+AVM+.jl is a library to run arbitrarily precise decimal float elemtary functions in AVM.jl

 ## Example 1